-Make the report as soon as possible after the event even if it is unlikely that the Sierra Club may have a liability for the incident.
-In the event of a serious injury or fatality, the national Sierra Club office must be informed immediately.
-The toll-free emergency number for such reports is 1-888-OUTINGS (1-888-688-4647) (International-303-281-9914)
+In the event of an extremely serious injury or fatality or any evacuation, the national Sierra Club office must be informed immediately after appropriate first aid and coordination with 911, local sheriff, or proper responder.
+The toll-free emergency number for such reports is 1-888-OUTINGS (1-888-688-4647) (International-303-281-9914).
 If after business hours, you will be directed to "PRESS 6" for an emergency.
 You will be transferred directly to our answering service and the operators will know this is a Sierra Club emergency.
 They will take down vital information and transfer you to one of the available Program Safety staff who will assist in managing your emergency.